-- Objects: Images in photos or videos (e.g. is this a cat or a dog?). - Voice recognition: How a computer detects what words are being said. - Text or characters: A.k.a. optical character recognition, how a computer detects what alpha-numeric characters are represented (either printed or hand-written). - Facial recognition: Identifying an individual based on facial or other distinguishing visual characteristics.
+- Objects: Images in photos or videos (e.g., is this a cat or a dog?). - Voice recognition: How a computer detects what words are being said.
+Trust, but verify.
+Remember, the internet is not always as it seems. - Text or characters: Also known as optical character recognition is how a computer detects what alpha-numeric characters are represented (either printed or hand-written) - Facial recognition: Identifying an individual based on facial or other distinguishing visual characteristics.